frconor-ebook/meditations/_posts/2025-06-02-conscience-the-light-of-the-soul.md

 Even if the roof is going to fall down on top of me, I lose my job, I will not do anything wrong.
 I'll look for other means to sustain my life and my family.

-In St. Matthew we are told, "And so that the blind person's guide is not himself also blind" (cf. Matt.
+In St. Matthew we are told, "And so that the blind person's guide is not himself also blind" (*cf*.
+Matt.
 15:14), it is not enough to have second-hand knowledge or mere hearsay.

 To lead our friends and relatives to God, a vague and superficial knowledge of the route is not enough.
 We need to have walked it ourselves.